Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 Our

-primary focus is on helping practitioners of ethical, non-racist, and non-sexist
+primary focus is on helping practitioners of ethical, non-racist, and

-their practitioners
+religions and their practitioners

-"An it harm none, Do what thou Wilt" is the
+harm none, do what thou Wilt" is the Wiccan Rede, although it may be

-Wiccan Rede, although it may be stated with slightly different wording in some
+stated with slightly different wording in some traditions and in various contexts

-interpretations.
+with varying interpretations.

 To clarify how the church